smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

 IV is pretty similar to a SALT.
 It is added to the plaintext.
 This means, even if you don't salt a password, because of the IV, every encryption of the same plaintext results in a different ciphertext, so it is harder for attackers.<br/>
 This library creates random SALT and random IV for each encryption.
 SALT and IV are appended to the ciphertext and may be transmitted and communicated in the open.
 Again, SALT and IV cannot (and don't have to) be hidden from the attacker.
 They are of no use to him, but are needed to decrypt.
+In this library, I introduced the Scrypt password derivation functionality into AES.
+This means, if your user's password is e. g.
+"Hello", Scrypt is used by default to create a 256 bit (32 byte) key from it.
+You can also use (by changing the options) the RFC2898 standard method, usually implemented in AES.
+On an i7 Laptop with 12 GB RAM, the Scrypt with parameters 16384, 8, 1, 32 use 0.18 seconds in C# and appr.
+1 sec in JS.
+You can increase the 16384 to numbers, which are to the power of 2 to slow down the key derivation and make it harder on attackers.

 ## Get started here!